CianGallagher/CianGallagher/README.md

 - 👋 Hi, I’m @CianGallagher
 - 👀 I’m interested in building interesting solutions and learning!
-- 🌱 Python is my favourite language...Currently learning Database tech such as SQL, MySQL, PostgreSQL, ...
-In the future I'd like to learn a compiled language.
+- 🌱 Python is my favourite language so far, that syntax *chefs kiss* ...Currently learning Database tech such as SQL, MySQL, PostgreSQL, ...
+In the future I'm going to learn C.
 - 💞️ I’m looking to collaborate on anything that solves a real problem/challenge and sharpens my skills!
 - 📫 How to reach me https://linktr.ee/ciangallagher